mathiasvr/bluejay/README.md

 | D | `0` - `90`         | Dead time (`0` *only* for ESCs with built-in dead time) |
 | P | `24`, `48` or `96` | PWM frequency [kHz]                                     |
 | V | eg. `0.7`          | Bluejay version                                         |

+## Contribute
+Any help you can provide is greatly appreciated!

+If you problems, suggestions or other feedback you can open an [issue](https://github.com/mathiasvr/bluejay/issues).